-- 12.123 The table shows that on average 150 individuals enter the register per base period across the study area.
-This ranges from 4 per annum in Oadby and Wigston to 29 pa in Charnwood.
-It should be noted that this figure does not include figures from Leicester. - 12.124 It should also be noted that Hinckley and Bosworth reviewed their self-build register over the summer by holding a consultation asking if people wanted to remain on the register in order to renew their interest.
+- 12.123 The table shows that on average 158 individuals enter the register per base period across the study area.
+This ranges from 5 per annum in Oadby and Wigston to 44 pa in Leicester. - 12.124 It should also be noted that Hinckley and Bosworth reviewed their self-build register over the summer by holding a consultation asking if people wanted to remain on the register in order to renew their interest.
 This resulted in only three people renewing their interest.
 Melton BC has also reviewed its Register.
 In July 2019 the Council contacted people who were included in the register in order to confirm their interest.
 In March 2020 those that did not replied were contacted again.
 As consequence of this update, the register was reduced from 87 entries to 43.